minkechoi/Zebrafish_brain_POA_snMultiome/README.md

 ##
 ##**About**

-This repository hosts the code used to perform the analyses from the manuscript "Min-Kyeung Choi, Anna Tochwin, Alberto Perez Posada, Jordi Solana, Soojin Ryu, Developmental glucocorticoid excess primes hypothalamic neuroendocrine subpopulations for exaggerated adult stress response in female zebrafish, 2026"
+This repository hosts the code used to perform the analyses from the manuscript "Min-Kyeung Choi, Anna Tochwin, Alberto Perez Posada, Jordi Solana, Soojin Ryu, Developmental glucocorticoid excess primes hypothalamic neuroendocrine subpopulations for heightened adult stress response in female zebrafish, 2026"

 Here you can find all the code that was used to generate all the panels from the majority of main and supplementary figures, as well as the majority of supplementary files and etc.
 ##